 |Type of medicine||Antipsychotic|

-In both schizophrenia and mania, aripiprazole works on the balance of chemical substances your brain.
+Olanzapine works on the balance of chemical substances in your brain.

 - If you are pregnant, trying for a baby or breast-feeding.